Guide to Fire and Smoke Damage Restoration November 8, 2016 – Posted in: Blog, Industrial

 The distinct and overpowering odor left behind after a major fire arises is due in no small part to the presence of the fire source itself.
-Debris left at “ground zero” will be removed promptly, to help reduce the intensity of the odor and help restoration crews more quickly and effectively get to work returning the building to its former self.
+Debris left at “ground zero” will be removed promptly, to reduce the intensity of the odor and restoration crews more quickly and effectively get to work returning the building to its former self.
 It should be noted that both the responding fire department and the insurance company will need to make a report as to the origin and cause of the fire before this debris can be removed.

 In most large-scale commercial fires, there are burned materials on the ground (e.g. acoustic ceiling tiles, furnishings, charred rugs, etc.).
 This will all need to be removed, as the soot covering them will mix with moisture and continue to cause damage to the property, which can increase the restoration expenses.
 Debris removal is also essential to mitigate the odors in the air that are caused by microscopic dust emanating from soot deposits and burned debris.

-Shop vacuums are often helpful for removing the bulk of the powdery soot that accompanies most fires, but make certain they are rated for this type of job and can be safely operated in wet environments.
+Shop vacuums are often ful for removing the bulk of the powdery soot that accompanies most fires, but make certain they are rated for this type of job and can be safely operated in wet environments.
 Special caution should be used when handling or moving any electrical appliances or machines.
 Even if the power has been disconnected and the device in question has been unplugged, most electronics contain capacitors, which store electricity – increasing the risk of electric shock.

 In cases of larger and more destructive fires, it may be necessary to pack up and remove personal or company-owned belongings to prevent them from coming to further harm and to prevent recontamination once they’re returned to the premises.
 Trained fire and smoke damage mitigation teams will clean these items thoroughly and discard of any belongings that are too far gone, or which present an unacceptable contamination risk.